WBCQ-FM

 WBCQ-FM (94.7 FM) is a radio station licensed to Monticello, Maine, United States.
-The station is currently Broadcasting a locally originated Classic Country format with News and Weather at the top of the hour.
+The station currently broadcasts a locally originated classic country format with news and weather at the top of the hour.
 WBCQ-FM resumed full-time as of October 7, 2013.

 WBCQ-FM is owned by Barbara Weiner and Allan Weiner, who also owns the shortwave station WBCQ and AM station WXME.
 For 5 years, County Communications, Inc. (and later Northern Maine Media) the owner of radio station WHOU-FM, operated WBCQ-FM under a local marketing agreement.
 That relationship ended April 2, 2013.